Quantization for Semipositive Adjoint Line Bundles: Introduction

 \section{Introduction}

-Given an ample line bundle \(L\) over a complex projective manifold \(X\), endowed with the Kähler form \(\omega\) polarized by \(L\), a central theme in Kähler geometry—first articulated by Yau \cite[p.~139]{Yau}—is the approximation of transcendental geometric objects on \((X,\omega)\) by asymptotic algebraic data coming from the powers \(L^k:=L^{\otimes k}\).
-This is the philosophy of \emph{Kähler quantization}.
+Let \(L\) be an ample line bundle over a complex projective manifold \(X\), and let \(\omega\) be the K\"ahler form polarized by \(L\).
+A central theme in K\"ahler geometry, first articulated by Yau \cite[p.~139]{Yau}, is the approximation of transcendental geometric objects on \((X,\omega)\) by asymptotic algebraic data arising from the tensor powers \(L^k:=L^{\otimes k}\).
+This is the philosophy of \emph{K\"ahler quantization}.